 Hi I'm Chris Hurt, welcome to my site.
-I'm a software engineer for Lockheed Martin, and I graduated from Virginia Tech in May of 2019 with a BS in computer science and a minor in math.
+I'm a software engineer for Lockheed Martin, and I graduated from Virginia Tech in May 2019 with a BS in computer science and a minor in math.
 During my time at VT, I participated in a couple of research projects and spent the summer of 2018 interning at the National Institutes of Health.
-My favorite hobbies include game development and playing video games.
+My favorite hobbies include playing video games and playing guitar.
 Check out some of my projects below!

 Zebrafish Brain Browser: http://zbbrowser.com